agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 ##### 3.1.
 Configuration

-Next, we discuss how to configure JupyterLite, jupyterlite-sphinx, and the installed kernel(s) of choice together.
+Next, we discuss configuring JupyterLite, jupyterlite-sphinx, and the installed kernel(s) of choice together.

 We have observed that documentation for Scientific Python projects typically comes in two forms: